zac7777/Entropy/Entropy/Classes/Dancer.md

   Roll minimum

 Enraging act:
-- *Minimise Attention:* 1 AP, target creature that has awareness of you and is further than 10m away loses awareness of you or any creatures of your choice within 20m
+- *Minimise Attention:* 1 AP, target creature that has awareness of you and is further than 10m away loses awareness of you or any creature of your choice within 20m

   Avoidance type: Memory
   Roll minimum: 5